 How to Use AI to Write a Resume That Actually Gets Interviews

-Use ChatGPT or Claude to rewrite your resume into something that passes ATS filters, matches the target JD, and survives a 20-second recruiter scan — with the prompt, the refinement loop, and the failure modes.
+Rewrite your resume with Claude Opus 4.7 or GPT-5.5 so it passes Workday and Greenhouse parsers, matches the target JD, and survives a recruiter's 20-second scan — with the prompt, the refinement loop, and the failure modes (June 2026).

 The task

-AI is genuinely good at three resume tasks: tightening loose bullets into STAR structure, mirroring a JD’s vocabulary back into your experience without sounding parrot-y, and ranking your weakest bullets so you know what to fix first.
-It will also reformat for ATS without losing readability — preserving section order, removing graphics, fixing the date format hiring systems prefer.
-Where AI fails: it does not know which of your past roles is the right one to emphasize for a Series B fintech vs a FAANG infra team.
+AI is genuinely good at three resume tasks: tightening loose bullets into STAR structure, mirroring a JD’s vocabulary back into your experience without sounding like a parrot, and ranking your weakest bullets so you know what to fix first.
+It will also reformat for ATS without losing readability, preserving section order, removing graphics, and fixing the date format hiring systems prefer.
+Where AI fails: it does not know which of your past roles is the right one to emphasize for a Series B fintech versus a FAANG infra team.
 It also cannot verify your metrics; if you tell it “I improved retention by 30%,” it will write that number and a hostile interviewer will ask you to defend it.
 The strategic decisions (what to emphasize, what to drop, which metrics to claim) stay yours.

 A common failure mode: the model defaults to making every role sound like senior-level work.
 Your IC2 bullet reads like a director’s bullet, the resume passes the keyword filter, and then the screening call falls apart in 8 minutes because nothing matches your actual level.
 Tell the model your real level for each role explicitly.